Free-Macrame-Patterns.com Logo

 Larks Head Knot

-Description: The Larks Head Knot is one of the most frequently used Macrame knots in existence.
-Another name for this decorative knot is the Cow Hitch.
-Most of the time, it is used in the mounting process; to attach one cord to another, or onto a ring, dowel or purse handle.
+Description: The Larks Head Knot is one of the most frequently used decorative knots in Macrame.
+Another name for this knot is the Cow Hitch.

-The Reverse Larks Head is also described below.
-It's often used in patterns where you need to turn it around so it resembles a Double Half Hitch.
+The Reverse Larks Head is also described on this page.
 It's a very important variation, so please practice it, too.

-When tightened, the Larks Head knot has a horizontal segment made by the fold, resting just below the holding cords.
+The Larks Head knot has a horizontal segment made by the fold, resting just below the holding cords.

 Macrame Cord Divider